oracle-livelabs/converged/microservices-data-refactoring/detect-communities/detect-communities.md

 ## Introduction

-In this lab, using the graphs which were created in the previous labs, we applied the community detection algorithm which identifies the communities within the graphs.
-The community detection algorithm takes the input graphs and identities strong connectivity within graphs and forms multiple smaller communities.
+In this lab, using the graphs which were created in the previous labs, we applied the community detection algorithm, which identifies the communities within the graphs.
+The community detection algorithm takes the input graphs and identities strong connectivity within graphs, and forms multiple smaller communities.
 Infomap is used for community detection in this lab.

-Estimated Lab Time: 10 minutes
+Estimated Time: 10 minutes

 ### Objectives